yushiangfu/study-notes/b0-process.md

 ## <a name="scheduler-and-run-queue"></a> Scheduler and Run Queue

-Each CPU has its own run queue that holds all the ready-to-run tasks, and the scheduler is responsible for picking up the next candidate for running.
+Each CPU in the system maintains its own run queue, which holds all the tasks that are ready to run on that specific CPU.
-Please note that the scheduler is not a task but a mechanism taking effect in frequented code paths.
-We can roughly break down the design into two parts:

-- RESCHED flag
-- context switch
+The scheduler, a mechanism that operates within frequently executed code paths, is responsible for selecting the next task to be executed.

+The design of the scheduler can be divided into two main parts: the `RESCHED` flag and the context switch.
-The flag is raised to indicate that it's time to service the next task in line if, for example:
+The `RESCHED` flag is raised to indicate that it is time to service the next task in line.

-- it uses up the given time slice
-- it's required to sleep for a while
-- target lock is acquired somewhere else
-- waiting for data to be read or written
-- its priority is lowered
-- another more critical task pops up
+This can happen for various reasons, such as when a task has utilized its allocated time slice, when it needs to sleep for a certain period, when a target lock is acquired elsewhere, when it is waiting for data to be read or written, when its priority is lowered, or when a more critical task emerges.

-Accompanied by checkpoints spread across the kernel, they examine the flag and perform the task replacement, formally called the `context switch`.
+Accompanied by distributed checkpoints in the kernel, the scheduler monitors the `RESCHED` flag and initiates a task replacement process called a context switch.
+During a context switch, the state of the current task is saved, and the state of the next selected task is restored.
-A typical scenario is that the timer interrupt handler routinely checks the remaining time slice, which eventually runs out and has the flag set.
+In a common scenario, the timer interrupt handler periodically checks the remaining time slice.
-On its way back to the userspace, the encountered checkpoint proceeds the context switch, and the chosen task resumes and continues.
-The below image is just for example since there's no second CPU in our QEMU configuration.
+When the time slice expires, the `RESCHED` flag is set.
+The context switch occurs when a checkpoint is encountered as the task transitions from kernel space to userspace.
+The chosen task then resumes execution while the previous task is temporarily suspended.
+The image below serves as an illustrative example, considering that our QEMU configuration does not include a second CPU.

 <p align="center"><img src="images/process/scheduler-and-run-queue.png" /></p>